Picture of Alex Cordova

 Post types supported by WP RSS Aggregator

-This option is essential because it decides how you want to re-share content on your website.
+The Post type setting is essential because it decides how you want to re-share content on your website.
 Posts are the most popular option since it lets you re-share content through your site’s blog.

 Setting the post status for imported RSS feed content